What are your chances of acceptance?

 Low accuracy (4 of 18 factors)

 North Carolina State University has one required prompt and one optional prompt for all applicants.
 The required prompt asks why you selected the academic prompt that you chose on the application and why you wish to study it at NC State.
 The optional prompt asks you to discuss any other obstacles or hardships and how you dealt with them.
-There is also a required prompt for applicants to the University Honors Program that asks about your critical and creative thinking skills.
+There is also a required prompt for applicants to the University Honors Program that asks about your intellectual curiosity.

 NC State receives thousands of applications from academically strong students, so your essays are your best chance to stand out.
 In this post, we’ll discuss how to craft an engaging response to each of these prompts.